Atlassian finds its multi-cloud BYOC search engine in turbopuffer

 Rovo unifies search across all Atlassian products, providing primitives for users and agents to retrieve relevant documents across Jira, Confluence, and other Atlassian products and integrations.

-Fei's team evaluated many modern semantic search engines, including self-hosted open source and commercial databases.
+Fei's team evaluated many semantic search engines, including self-hosted open source and commercial databases.
 An initial performance benchmark narrowed the options to the two databases that hit latency and recall targets: turbopuffer and one other commercial database.

 Why turbopuffer?